-32. Financial instruments
+35. Financial instruments

-32.1 Financial risk management
+35.1 Financial risk management

-The Company's and its subsidiaries' financial instruments, as defined under Thai Accounting Standard No. 107 "Financial Instruments: Disclosure and Presentations", principally comprise cash and cash equivalents, trade and other receivable, sugar cane plantation receivables, short-term loans, short-term loans from banks, short-term loans from related parties, trade and other payable, amount due to the Office of the Cane and Sugar fund, long-term loans from banks and liabilities under finance lease agreements.
+The Company's and its subsidiaries' financial instruments, as defined under Thai Accounting Standard No. 107 "Financial Instruments: Disclosure and Presentations", principally comprise cash and cash equivalents, trade and other receivable, sugar cane plantation receivables, amounts due to the Office of the Cane and Sugar Fund, short-term loans to related parties, short-term loans from banks, short-term loans from related parties, trade and other payables, amount due to the Office of the Cane and Sugar fund, long-term loans from banks, and liabilities under finance lease agreements.
 The financial risks associated with these financial instruments and how they are managed is described below.